-(b) Describe any steps the board takes to ensure directors exercise independent judgment in considering transactions and agreements in

-(c) Describe any other steps the board takes to encourage and promote a culture of ethical business conduct.
+- (b) Describe any steps the board takes to ensure directors exercise independent judgment in considering transactions and agreements in respect of which a director or executive officer has a material interest. - (c) Describe any other steps the board takes to encourage and promote a culture of ethical business conduct.